James-kirk1/Wh40k-TableTop/README.md

 ## To-do list
 - Needs a proper project name
 - Complete psychic phase and amount of psychic powers per psyker inc denials, Weapons rule exceptions
-- Implement Charge Phase, Fight phase, Abilities, Invulnerable Save, Damage Characteristics (for models with 12+ wounds), assault + heavy for moving and advancing, exploding and chaining, and kill on number of shots termination,
+- Implement Charge Phase, Fight phase, Abilities, Invulnerable Save, Damage Characteristics (for models with 12+ wounds), assault + heavy for moving and advancing, exploding and chaining and kill on number of shots termination, depth (for roofs of building and gantries).
 - Include vehicle and flyers
 - Flesh out Races:- Orks, Dark Eldar, Chaos, Chaos Daemons, Eldar, Tau etc
+- Plans to include 3d graphics